arschles/www/content/modules5.md

 You can also run this command inside an existing project to convert from older dependency management systems

->If that `go mod init` comand doesn't work and you're doing it with an existing project, you might have to change a few things first.
+>If that `go mod init` command doesn't work and you're doing it with an existing project, you might have to change a few things first.
 Your best option for now is to go ask in the `#modules` channel of the [Gophers Slack group](https://invite.slack.golangbridge.org/).

 ## How Do I Add A New Module? 🥳